-Site Reference Settlement Proposed Use Reason for Discounting Site C09 Cromer Housing The site has planning permission C11 Cromer Housing The site is not available.
-C31 Cromer Mixed Use Not Allocating Retail C35 Cromer Housing Discounted due to size.
-HE0013/ H0710 Cromer Employment The site is not available.
-H19 Holt Housing The site is no longer available.
-H19/1 Holt Housing The site is no longer available.
-H24 Holt Housing The site is no longer available.
-HV04/1 Hoveton Housing Site has planning permission.
-HV09 Hoveton Housing Site has planning permission.
-MUN04 Mundesley Housing The site is no longer available.
-MUN05 Mundesley Housing The site is no longer available.
-MUN10 Mundesley Housing The site is no longer available.
-MUN04/A Mundesley Housing The site is no longer available NW19 North Walsham Housing The site is no longer available.
-NW25 North Walsham Housing Site has planning permission.
-NW44 North Walsham Housing The site is no longer available.
-SH10 Sheringham Housing The site is not available.
-SH12 Sheringham Mixed Use Discounted due to size.
-SH23 Sheringham Housing The site is no longer available.
-ST15 Stalham Housing Site has planning permission.
-W09 Wells-Next-the-Sea Housing Discounted due to size.
+Site Settlement Proposed Use Reason for Discounting Site Reference

+C09 Cromer Housing The site has planning permission C11 Cromer Housing The site is not available C31 Cromer Mixed Use Within employment designation C35 Cromer Housing Discounted due to size HE0013/ H0710 Cromer Employment The site is not available F01/A Fakenham Housing Site has planning permission H24 Holt Housing The site is no longer available HV04/1 Hoveton Housing Site has planning permission HV09 Hoveton Housing Site has planning permission MUN04 Mundesley Housing The site is no longer available MUN05 Mundesley Housing The site is no longer available MUN10 Mundesley Housing The site is no longer available.
+MUN04/A Mundesley Housing The site is no longer available SH12 Sheringham Mixed Use Discounted due to size ST15 Stalham Housing Site has planning permission H1594 Wells-Next-the-Sea Housing Within settlement W03 Wells-Next-the-Sea Housing The site is no longer available W06 Wells-Next-the-Sea Housing The site is no longer available W09 Wells-Next-the-Sea Housing Discounted due to size.